inspec/inspec-alicloud/README.md

 ```

 ## Resources
-This resouce pack allows the testing of the following AliCloud resources.
+This resource pack allows the testing of the following AliCloud resources.
 If a resource you wish to test is not listed, please feel free to open an [Issue](https://github.com/chef-customers/inspec-alicloud/issues).
 As an open source project, we also welcome public contributions via [Pull Request](https://github.com/chef-customers/inspec-alicloud/pulls).

 - [alicloud_actiontrail_trail](libraries/alicloud_actiontrail_trail.rb)
 - [alicloud_actiontrail_trails](libraries/alicloud_actiontrail_trails.rb)